thoughtworks-jumpstart/examples-with-jwt/README.md

 ## Send tokens via cookies

-Visit the route `/send/token/2` using a API client like Insomnia or Postman.
+Visit the route `/send/token/2` using an API client like Insomnia or Postman.

 In this example, we sign a `jwt` token and send it to the client in the cookies.